Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Methods

+In practice, for each round of optimization, we sorted the fitness scores by organizing them in Pareto fronts \citep{Deb2011} (see Supplementary Material, Section~\ref{sec:supp_Pareto} for further details).
+In order to make our formulation more transparent to different components, we introduce the following shorthand notation for $\Xi_\mathtt{SnS}$ and refer to \eqref{eq:Pareto_front} for its exact definition:

-Using this formalism, we can express the solutions for both the classical adversarial attack and stimulus invariance as the following special cases.
-First, we single out a target unit $u_\mathrm{targ}^\ell$ and identify its scalar activation $a^{\ell}_\mathrm{ref} = \Gamma_u (\bm{x}_\star, \phi^\ell) \in \mathbb{R}$ as one of our anchor reference states, where we have introduced $\bm{x}_\mathrm{ref} = \bm{x}_\star$ as the maximally exciting stimulus (i.e., the MEI) for our target unit, computed via $500$ iterations of the XDREAM algorithm \cite{ponce2019evolving}.
-We can then express both the search for adversarial attacks or invariant stimulus for our target unit $u_\mathrm{targ}^\ell$ as the following two optimization problems:
+While this formulation is general and in principle supports arbitrary choices for the layer indices $\kappa$ and $\ell$, as well for the corresponding reference states $\bm{\mathrm{a}}^{\kappa, \ell}_\mathrm{ref}$, in our experiments we restricted the scope of the optimization problem to investigate specific properties of the test network $\phi$ (e.g. robustness, invariance) by making the following design choices.
+First, we singled out a target unit $u^\ell_\mathrm{targ}$ in layer $\ell$ (see below for details) and considered $\bm{x}^\star \in \mathcal{X}$ the maximally exciting stimulus (i.e., the MEI) for our target unit, computed via $500$ iterations of the XDREAM algorithm \citep{ponce2019evolving}.
+Our reference state for layer $\ell$ was then $a^{\ell}_\mathrm{ref} = \Gamma (\bm{x}^\star, \phi^\ell_u) \in \mathbb{R}$, i.e. the scalar activation of the target readout unit for its MEI.
+We then explored the set of solutions $\Xi_\mathtt{SnS}$ as we varied $\kappa < \ell$.
+In particular, we can express both the search for adversarial attacks or invariant stimulus for our target unit $u_\mathrm{targ}^\ell$ as the following two optimization problems: